FrachlitzStudio/MessageLoggerBot/README.md

   * ```cd DiscordMessageLogger```
   * ```npm install```
 5. Edit the ```config.json``` file.
+PS.
+If you want to add servers to the blacklist, also edit the ```selfbot.js``` file.
+The instruction is inside this file.

 ## Starting the bot
 Open command prompt and type ```node bot.js``` or just open the ```start.bat``` file.